 Superintendent apologizes after student denied breakfast

 HURON, S.D.
-(AP) — A South Dakota superintendent is apologizing to parents after learning a staff member denied a student breakfast for misbehaving.
+(AP) — A South Dakota superintendent is apologizing after learning a student at a middle school was denied breakfast as a form of discipline.

-The Argus Leader reports Huron Superintendent Terry Nebelsick says the individual at Huron Middle School violated district policy by denying a child breakfast this week.

 Information from: Argus Leader, http://www.argusleader.com